theojulienne/wand/wand/jwand/docs/source/testing.rst

 This directory should contain one or more wand source files, which will be automatically compiled and run.

+* If a ``test.sh`` file exists, it will be run instead of any automatic compilation.
+  It should exit with status "0" for a pass and "1" for a fail.
+* If a ``main.c`` file exists, it will be compiled with gcc and linked with the wand file(s).

 .. _test-types:

 Test types